web-shredder/ai-content/README.md

 When you only need a strategic brief, enable **Planning Mode** in the app.
 This runs just the Strategist, SEO Specialist and Head of Content agents to deliver a content plan with up to three related topic fanouts.

 In both regular and Planning Mode, the SEO Specialist now lists suggested search queries under a **Search Queries** heading so you can see keyword opportunities and an interactive fan-out visualization.
+The query suggestions also appear in a table with their type and cosine similarity score, and you can download the full list as a CSV file for further analysis.